anandu06dev/ng4StarterKit/README.md

 -	**Never export a service**: Services added to the `providers` array of a module are registered at the root of the application, making them available for injection to any class in the application.
 They already shared as an application wide singleton
 -	**Do not** add services to the `providers` array of a shared module, instead create a service module with a set of services and import them once into the root module
 - Services must be registered at the root of the application, making them available to other services
--	For lazy-loaded services a different approach must be adopted (*Please see official documentation*)
+-	For lazy-loaded modules, please see official Angular documentation

 **» Services shared through the component providers array**<br/>